 1. Gravestone Doji

-A Gravestone Doji is a candlestick pattern characterized by a long upper shadow, a small body, and a negligible lower shadow.
+A Gravestone Doji is a candlestick pattern characterised by a long upper shadow, a small body, and a negligible lower shadow.
 This pattern suggests indecision and potential bearish reversal.
 Buyers were initially active but subsequently retreated, allowing sellers to push the price back to the opening level.

 2. Bearish Gravestone Doji